We ask Jenny Godwin, a matron at prestigious prep school Cheam, about what life is like in a school boarding house.

 Communication between school and home is very important.
 If you have any concerns, don’t hesitate to contact the boarding staff.
 We wish for your children to enjoy themselves and be happy when boarding.

-Jenny Godwin has been a matron at Cheam, a co-educational prep school in Hampshire, UK, for twenty years.
+Jenny Godwin was a matron at Cheam, a co-educational prep school in Hampshire, UK, for over twenty years.